-And if He doesn't perform as asked, we get upset with Him, perhaps disillusioned, possibly bitter at Him.
+And so we give Him Sunday morning at 10:30, at least most Sundays.
+And a few dollars in the plate.
+And maybe add a little Christian service now and then if we can find the time.
+And if He doesn't perform as expected, we get upset with Him, perhaps disillusioned, possibly bitter at Him.
 If asked, we still say we believe in Him.
-And we may pray to Him from time to time.
-If we need something.
-But for all practical purposes, He's no longer the Savior we cherish and the Lord in whose will we delight.
+And we may pray to Him from time to time, if we need something.
+But for all practical purposes,

+He's no longer the Savior we cherish and the Lord in whose will we delight.
+He's an appendage, an add-on, a footnote, a keep-sake.

-Unthinkable, says the book of Hebrews.
-The Supreme One is worthy of our all and all, and if we're not joyfully giving Him our all and all, it's an indication that we're not thinking rightly.
+But that's unthinkable, says the writer of this epistle.
+He is the Supreme One who is worthy of our all and all, and if we're not joyfully giving Him our all and all, it's an indication that we're not thinking rightly, that our thinking needs to change.

 John Newton, the well known hymn-writer of Amazing Grace, used a little illustration to expose the folly of this sort of thinking.
 He says, "Suppose a man was going to New York to take possession of a large estate, and his [carriage] should break down a mile before he got to the city, which obliged him to walk the rest of the way; what a fool we should think him, if we saw him ringing his hands, and blubbering out all the remaining mile, "My [carriage] is broken!
-My [carriage] is broken!"1
+My [carriage] is broken!"3

-We'd say that fellow isn't thinking rightly, wouldn't we?
+We'd all say that fellow isn't thinking rightly, wouldn't we?
 "Come on, buddy.
 You're almost to the big prize!
 Look ahead and keep walking!"

-Friends, if we've put our trust in Jesus, we are on our way to an amazing city, and when we get there we are going to see Jesus and receive an eternal inheritance that He obtained for us.
+Friends, if we've put our trust in Jesus, we are on our way to an amazing city, and when we get there, we are going to see Jesus and receive an eternal inheritance that He obtained for us.
 So here's the question.
-Will that truth affect the way we respond when our carriage breaks down along the way and we have to endure a temporary inconvenience to get to our destination?
-It will if we engage our minds and think about it rather than just thinking about the broken down carriage.
+Shouldn't that truth affect the way we respond when our carriage breaks down along the way and we have to endure a temporary inconvenience to get to our destination?
+Indeed it should, and it will if we engage our minds and think about it rather than just thinking about the broken down carriage.

-So how do you help a person who's grown weary in the walk?
-According to Hebrews, you start here.
-Help them change their thinking.
-Get them thinking, not about the hardness of their current situation, but about the supremacy of Jesus.
+So how do we help a person who's grown weary in the walk?
+According to Hebrews, we start here, with their thinking.
+Get them thinking, not about the hardness of their current situation, but about the supremacy of the One who gave His life for us.
+Fill their gaze with the glorious gospel panorama.